 Today, thanks to refrigeration and the availability of year-round produce, this soup can be enjoyed winter or summer.

-This authentic recipe for dill pickle soup from Gwizdały Village in the Mazovia region of Poland is made with a chicken-broth base, carrots, potatoes, parsnips and sour cream.
+This alternative authentic recipe for dill pickle soup from Gwizdały Village in the Mazovia region of Poland is made with a chicken-broth base, carrots, potatoes, parsnips, and sour cream.

 - 2 tablespoons butter